piyoppi/counter/packages/counter/README.md

 ## APIs

+The API provided by this application is as follows.

 | Path | Query Parameters | Body | Detail |
 | --- | --- | --- | --- |
 | POST /count | - | `{"url": "the url of page"}` | Increment count |
 | GET /current | `url=(the url of page)` | - | Get the current value of count |
 | POST /update-url | - | - | Update whitelist url using sitemap |

+The request and response format is `application/json`.